 Walkthrough

-Step 1: render the figure at 300 DPI.
+Step 1: render at 300 DPI.

 Common forest plot pitfalls